ericvpineda/rke-construction/notes.md

         - form element needs action={handler}, method="post"
         - cannot just use useSubmit attribute
 - search for "living room" cannot be found, needs to be living...
-    - need to reformat prisma images schema + reupload to cloud
     - solution:
         - replaceall " " with no space in userinput
         - replaceAll "_" with no underline in prisma schema variable